The digitization of B2B is inevitable.

 And what a coincidence - Bloomreach has a radically open DXP than many B2B companies use to connect the experience.
 Our customers use our DXP to integrate CRM, Marketing Automation, PLM, e-Commerce, DAM and many other tools to drive a connected experience.

-Along with API integrations of business solutions, the strong advantage that Bloomreach DXP has when it comes to B2B is our Experience as a Service (EaaS) architecture.
+Along with API integrations of business solutions, there are many other strong advantages that Bloomreach DXP has to offer:

 By building the foundation on microservices and APIs you make it easy to pop in and out new sources of data or new delivery channels as they come - without having to re-wire the entire tech stack every time.